broadband: £12 billion cheaper in public hands

 Broadband is crucial 21st century public infrastructure

-The Labour Party has announced it will nationalise Openreach and parts of BT to provide free full fibre broadband to every home and business in the UK.
+In 2019, the Labour Party announced it would nationalise Openreach and parts of BT to provide free full fibre broadband to every home and business in the UK.

 Broadband is crucial 21st century public infrastructure, just like roads, railways, water and energy networks.
 Just as we developed water networks in the 19th century and the NHS in the 20th century, quick access to the internet is something we all need today.